Gr33nDrag0n69/LWD4/README.md

 I provided a sample config file in the `JSON` directory.
 BEFORE using the scripts, you must modify it to fit your configuration.

-For the Betanet environment, please refer to the configuration file titled `lwd4-config.beta.json`.
+For the Betanet environment, please edit the configuration file titled `lwd4-config.beta.json`.
 Upon opening the file, you'll notice that the structure of each section is relatively easy to understand.

-You're required to modify the following sections:
+You're **required** to modify the following sections:

 * Account
 * Validator